 Because of their unique ability to reproduce indefinitely, HeLa cells have been instrumental in the development of the polio vaccine, cancer treatment protocols, AIDS research, and much more, and they continue to play an important role in medical advances worldwide.

-Click hear to learn about Johns Hopkins Medicine’s efforts to honor Mrs. Lacks.
+To read Johns Hopkins Medicine’s efforts to honor Mrs. Lacks, click here.